2017-2018 Officers of the Corporation:

 Kelly grew up in Walla Walla, received her BA from Gonzaga University and her MBA from Seattle University.

-CPA and Shareholder, Clark Nuber
+Shareholder, Clark Nuber

 As auditor and consultant at Clark Nuber for more than 20 years, Rhona Kwiram specializes in working exclusively with not-for-profit organizations and foundations.

 In addition to ICW, she serves on the boards of Bellevue Children’s Theatre, Green Lake Foundation, Green Lake Church, Out of the Gray, and the Walla Walla University.

 Kwiram received her BSBA in Accounting from Walla Walla University (summa cum laude) with a minor in Music.
 A skilled pianist and vocalist, her love for the arts paired with her talent for precision makes her a successful part of Clark Nuber’s audit practice.